 This question is another controversy, like most things Pinterest.

 If you have six hundred blog posts and five million viewers, then you might be able to get away with pinning only your own stuff.

-However, when you’re new, you don’t have that much content, so only pinning your own stuff is not going to work.
+However, when you’re new, you don’t have much content, so only pinning your own stuff is not going to work.